blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 [drawbacks]: #drawbacks

 - There is the possibility for explosion in values used in `type`, or for blocks to use it to tie their block to a specific embedding application, or set of embedding applications.
-- The core service which other services build on does not allow sync communication – which may be an issue when it comes to rendering UI.
+- The core specification which services build on does not allow sync communication – which may be an issue when it comes to rendering UI.
+This RFC does not propose changing this at this time as we can investigate in the implementation of the Hook Service if this becomes a problem.

 # Rationale and alternatives